Air Australia: Administration

-On 17 February 2012 at 1:30am the Strategic Group's directors decided that the Strategic group of companies including Air Australia, Strategic Engineering Australia, and Strategic Aviation, would be placed into voluntary administration.
+On 17 February 2012 at Strategic Group's directors decided that the Strategic group of companies including Air Australia, Strategic Engineering Australia, and Strategic Aviation, would be placed into voluntary administration.
 This was brought about because the fuel supplier refused to refuel an aircraft in Phuket, Thailand on 16 February 2012 due to mounting outstanding payments.
 The airlines' directors appointed KordaMentha as administrators.

 Air Australia suspended all flights leaving approximately 4,000 passengers stranded in Denpasar (Indonesia), Phuket (Thailand) and Hawaii (USA), as well as domestically in Australia.
 These passengers were advised that they would have to make their own travel arrangements at their own expense.

 KordaMentha found the airline owed creditors up to $90 million but had only $1 million in assets as much of its equipment was leased.
-Administrator Mark Korda said the airline was "not saleable" and was likely to go into liquidation.
+Administrator Mark Korda said the airline was not saleable and was likely to go into liquidation.
 The collapse put 300 employees out of work.

 On 24 March 2012, the creditors voted to place Air Australia into liquidation.